visionspacetec/PocketPlus/README.md

 ## Usage

-When using the installed PocketPlus library in another c++ project, include it with cmake:
+When using the installed PocketPlus library in another c++ project, include it with CMake:
 ```
 find_library( PocketPlus REQUIRED )
 ```